Using Google Maps Trip Planner in 6 Easy Steps

 Your Trip Planning Starts Here

-From creating your first custom map to navigating the twists and turns of multi-stop planning, you’re now equipped to make the most of Google Maps for your next trip.
+From creating your first new custom map to navigating the twists and turns of multi-stop planning, you’re now equipped to make the most of Google Maps for your next trip.

 Remember, Google Maps is a fantastic starting point for most travelers.
 It’s free, familiar, and packed with features that can make your journey smoother.
 But like any tool, it has its limits.